adityajoshi/blog/adityajoshiblog/content/about.md

 ---
-title: "About"
+title: "Hello!"
-date: 2019-04-19T21:37:58+05:30
 type: "page"
 ---

-Hello, My name is Aditya Joshi.
+My name is Aditya Joshi.
 I am a software developer.
-I work in Java, SQL, Python and Unix technologies.
+I have been working in software industry for over a decade in server side technologies like Java, SQL, Python, Unix, Docker, Kubernetes and Redhat OpenShift.

+You can [email me](aditya.joshi1@outlook.com) or reach out on [linkedin.](https://www.linkedin.com/in/aditya-joshi-80340919/)